luigifcruz/CyberEther/README.md

 The only way to use CyberEther at the moment is by compiling it from the source.
 But don't worry, it is not difficult!
 Follow the [Build From Source](#build-from-source) instructions below to compile it on your system.

 ## Build From Source
 This shouldn't be difficult because of the low number of dependencies.
 CyberEther requires a C++20 compiler (>GCC-10 or >Clang 13.0), the [Meson](https://mesonbuild.com) build system, and [Ninja Build](https://ninja-build.org).
 Follow the instructions below to install the dependencies and build CyberEther from source.
+There are also Docker files available in the [docker](./docker/) directory that can be used to build and run CyberEther in a container.

 ### Step 1: Dependencies